-Animated 3D model showing what the Joiner's Shop may have looked like based on historical evidence and examples.
-3D model by Rendersphere, LLC.
+Animated 3D model showing what one of the Coal Sheds may have looked like based on historical evidence and examples.
+3D model by RenderSphere, LLC.

 Wood charcoal was stored under lock and key in 20 x 15-foot wooden sheds constructed in 1794 and demolished after 1803.
 These coal sheds likely resembled temporary lean-tos and functioned as secure holding areas for fuel that could be readily transported to the nailery,smith’s shop, the main house, and dwellings on Mulberry Row.
 Additional sheds, each holding “8000. bushels of charcoal,” may have been built as fuel needs increased on Mulberry Row.
 Nailmakingin particular demanded large amounts of fuel to function profitably; Jefferson calculated that, on average, 666 bushels of charcoal would be needed to process one ton of nailrod in the nailery.